-Lead MCL Copper MCL ND 15 ppb 0.0823 ppm 1.3 ppm
+Lead MCL Copper MCL ND 15 ppb ND 1.3 ppm

-The City of Turlock tested for lead and copper during the summer months of 2021.
-Results were reported to the State Water Resources Control Board on August 11, 2021.
+The City of Turlock tested for lead and copper twice, once in February and another in August of 2024.
+Both test results were reported to the State Water Resources Control Board (SWRCB) before August 30, 2024.
 The 90th percentile for lead and copper were in compliance with the regulatory standards.

 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 City of Turlock is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
 If you do so, you may wish to collect the flushed water and reuse it for another beneficial purpose, such as watering plants.